vtan-fortinet/coap/README.md

                !start command`

     // group, can select one of them, but no more then one
-    // if entry os string, result will combine with option and value
+    // entry must be string, result will combine with option and value
-    // if entry is Grp, will fill first two fields

     // --- start a group, default select will set in instance
     // default arg can set in instance or here
+    // --- follow a name will ask argument
     G1 string  `---GRP
                 Help for this group
+                -u --upload
+                help for upload, upload a file
+                -d --download
+                help for download, download file
+    // you will get G1 as "u filename" or "d filename"
+    // --- flollow nothing, will need no argument
+    G2 string  `---
+                Help for this group
-                -b --begin
+                -b --beging
-                help for begin: begin the service
+                help for begin,
                 -e --end
-                end the service`
+                help for end

-    // use Grp struct, must has sel and val,
-    // sel must be string,
-    // val can be anything convatable from string
-    G2 *Grp    `---FILENAME
-                !Compress/uncompress file
-                -c --compress
-                compress file
-                -d --decompress
-                decompress file`
+    // you will get G2 "b" or "e"
 }
 ```